-When I decided to visit Shirakawago, I tried to find a very old Gassho-zukuri House to understand the construction using woods and ropes.
-Shirakawago is located in the northern part of Gifu.
-This area gets over 2 meters of snow in the winter season.
+Having been to Shirakawa-go before, on this trip I decided to venture off in search of “Old Japan”.
+Shirakawago is located in the northern part of Gifu and this area gets over 2 meters of snow in the winter season.
 This severe weather and environment created special features of the Gassho-zukuri House.
-While staying an old Gassho-zukuri House, I could see details of it.
+While staying an old Gassho-zukuri House, I could see the details of it.

 “Gassho” means the grasping of hands in front of gods in Japan.
 The Gassho style started from the end of Edo era to the Meiji era (mid 19th century).
 The first floor was built by carpenters specializing in temples and shrines.
 The second and third floors were made with ropes, timber and built by the cooperation of villagers.